Curriculum and Programs

 and earned a Florida standard high school diploma or a student who is serving as an

-active duty member of any branch of the U.S. Armed Services] or (3) passed a state, national, or industry certification or licensure examination
+active duty member of any branch of the U.S. Armed Services] or (3) passed a state,

-that is identified in State Board of Education rules and aligned to the career education
+State Board of Education rules and aligned to the career education program in which

-program in which the student is enrolled; or (4) are enrolled in an apprenticeship program that is registered with the Florida
+the student is enrolled; or (4) are enrolled in an apprenticeship program that is

-Department of Education in accordance with chapter 446.
+registered with the Florida Department of Education in accordance with chapter 446.

-The VPI courses are:
+The TABE Remediation (VPI) courses are:

-VPI 0100 - Vocational Prep Reading
+- VPI 0100 - Vocational Prep Reading

-VPI 0200 - Vocational Prep Math
+- VPI 0200 - Vocational Prep Math

-VPI 0300 - Vocational Prep Language
+- VPI 0300 - Vocational Prep Language

 While the policy in no way prevents students from pursuing their program objective, the policy increases the students' chance for success by allowing students to complete any vocational preparatory instruction necessary before, or along with, program courses.